henvic/henvic.github.io/content/posts/testing-go.md

 }
 ```

-Unfortunately, some developers have a strong preference for always using t.Fatal or require.
-This dubious choice becomes a problem whenever you're working with multiple goroutines because:

-> FailNow marks the function as having failed and stops its execution by calling runtime.Goexit (which then runs all deferred calls in the current goroutine).
+> FailNow marks the function as having failed and stops its execution by calling `runtime.Goexit` (which then runs all deferred calls in the current goroutine).
 Execution will continue at the next test or benchmark.
 FailNow must be called from the goroutine running the test or benchmark function, not from other goroutines created during the test.
 Calling FailNow does not stop those other goroutines.

-I find this situation particularly awful, too, because:

-* Some developers go as far as enforcing this by a linter or code review process, usually in the name of consistency.
+Some developers have a strong risky preference for always using `t.Fatal` or Testify's require, going as far as enforcing this linter logic or during code review process, usually in the name of consistency.
-* I was also repetitively told that the Go team had "fixed this," and it was now safe to call `it.FailNow` anywhere.
+Arguing against this, for many times I heard that the Go team had "fixed this already," and it was now safe to call `it.FailNow` anywhere.
 Well, not really.
 Besides, they are missing the point.

-By calling `t.Fatal` you often end up hiding a more useful error message from a check that comes after your initial check that called t.FailNow (as shown in the example before), meaning that you lose useful feedback precisely when it's essential to identify a defect earlier.
+By calling `t.Fatal` indiscriminately you more often than not hides useful error messages from a check that comes after your initial check that failed.
-I've found myself hit by this particular issue on codebases which heavily uses testify/require multiple times, especially when a deferred function executes a t.FailNow(), masking test panics (see [Go issue #29207](https://github.com/golang/go/issues/29207)).
+I've been hit by this particular issue on many codebases multiple times, such as when something such as a deferred function executes a `t.FailNow()`, masking test panics (see [Go issue #29207](https://github.com/golang/go/issues/29207)).

 ## Helper functions vs. assertion function
 From time to time you might find yourself trying to check the same logic over and over.